Stakeholders Back Port Economic Regulatory Agency Bill, Demand Speedy Passage

 Adedayo Akinwale in Abuja

-The stakeholders made their views known on Monday in Abuja at the public hearing on the Bill to Repeal the Nigeria Shippers’ Council Act (CAP.
+The stakeholders made their views known yesterday, in Abuja, at the public hearing on the Repeal of the Nigeria Shippers’ Council Act (CAP.
 N133, LFN., 2004) and enact the Nigeria Shipping and Port Economic Regulatory Agency Bill 2024 sponsored by the Speaker of the House of Representatives, Hon.
-Abbas Tajudeen, and other co-sponsors including chairman of the House Committee on Shipping Services, Hon.
-Abdussamad Dasuki.
+Abbas Tajudeen, Hon.
+Abdulsamad Dansuki and others.

 Its representative, Kingsley Igwe, said establishments of the regulatory agency would help address economic strangulation and promotes fair competition.